thenewdarling/CurseOfStrahd/Downtime/2021-06-30 Downtime before Session 6.md

 [05-Jul-21 09:49 PM] TenderstDM
 One turns to the other, “Barely in town a night, and already local heroes!”
-“Perhaps you will join us for a hunt someday, you'll find all manner of interesting creatures in Barovia.
+“Perhaps you will join us for a hunt someday, you'll find all manner of interesting creatures in [[Barovia]].
 Better be careful though, word from the Vistani is that [[hags]] roam our valley once more.
 It would be a terrible thing to find yourselves the ones being hunted...”
 At this the two get up to leave, “I am [[Karl]], and this is my brother [[Nikolai]], sons of [[Lady Watcher]].
 We’ll be seeing you again, I’m sure.”

 [05-Jul-21 10:06 PM] [[Magdalena]] de Luna (she/her)